George Stanois – Managing Director

 With The Goldie Company, Glen has consulted on numerous fundraising studies and directed a range of successful campaigns including: The RCAF Memorial Museum (Trenton); RIM Park (Waterloo); Bluewater Health (Sarnia), the United Way of York Region Major Gift Campaign, Wellington Square United Church in Burlington and the Inn of the Good Shepherd (Sarnia).
 Glen is a member of the Association of Fundraising Professionals (AFP) and is a resident of Toronto.

-As Project Coordinator at The Goldie Company, Renae conducts prospect research and writes grants for clients, in addition to writing and editing proposals for strategic planning, capital campaigns, fundraising feasibility studies, board development and case statements.
+As Junior Consultant at The Goldie Company, Renae conducts prospect research and writes grants for clients, in addition to writing and editing proposals for strategic planning, capital campaigns, fundraising feasibility studies, board development and case statements.

 Curious to learn more about complex social issues, Renae completed her honours BA and MA in sociology at Wilfrid Laurier University.
 She combined her passion for creating positive social change with her interest in healthcare, and became involved with The Pulmonary Hypertension Association of Canada in 2014.
 Since then, Renae has disseminated the findings of her master’s thesis, exploring the social impact of pulmonary hypertension on patients, through PHA Canada.
 Additionally, she has written various articles for the organization’s official magazine and has raised over $48,000 for pulmonary hypertension research through an annual walkathon.